 By far the most common way that scumbags enter a home has either by kicking the front or back door or breaking in through a window that is left open.

-You don’t have to turn your house into Fort Knox to drastically decrease the chances the criminals will be able to enter your house unawares or do so before you can rally to the defense.
+You don’t have to turn your house into Fort Knox to drastically decrease the chances the bad guys will be able to enter your house unawares, or do so before you can rally to the defense.

 Simple home hardening procedures include upgrading locksets on all exterior doors, replacing all hinges and screws with stronger, longer versions that are more resistant to kicking, and installing locks on all windows.

 Anything that increases the time it takes for the bad guys to get in increases the chances that they will break off their attack.

 It also correspondingly increases the amount of time you have to get ready to defend your home and family.

 More advanced and slightly more in-depth home hardening options include the installation of alarm systems, either DIY or monitored, and the reshaping of your landscape to make your home look less appealing to potential invaders.